IBMStreams/samples/TextAnalysis/TextAnalyticsDemo/README.md

-This is the sample application discussed in this article: https://developer.ibm.com/streamsdev/docs/real-time-text The application demonstrates how you can create a Streams application that analyzes text in real time using the IBM BigInsights Text Analytics web tool and the com.ibm.streams.text toolkit.
+This project contains the ProductSearch application referred to in this [article](https://developer.ibm.com/streamsdev/docs/real-time-text) on StreamsDev.
 It analyzes incoming text data for mentions of Streams and other related technologies, displaying the search results in  a web browser.

-Before you can run the demo, you'll need to create and export an extractor in the BigInsights Text Analytics web tool by following the steps outlined in the video.
+It demonstrates how you can create a Streams application that analyzes text in real time using the IBM BigInsights Text Analytics web tool and the com.ibm.streams.text toolkit.

++ Running the application in the Streaming Analytics Service on Bluemix The `bluemix` folder in this project contains a pre-built Streams application bundle file that is ready to be submitted to an instance of the Streaming Analytics service.
+To run the application you simply submit the .sab file in the Streams Console.
+You can verify the results in the Streams Console by checking the Log Viewer of the PE containing the `OutputPrinter` operator.

++ Running the application locally
-Then, to run the application, you'll need:
+To compile and run the application, you'll need:
-- The extractor you created
 - The com.ibm.streams.text toolkit in Streams 4.1
 - The [version 2.5 prerelease](https://github.com/IBMStreams/streamsx.inet/releases) or greater of the com.ibm.streamsx.inet toolkit.

-Compile and submit the main application to a streams instance, optionally specifying the port parameter.
-The default is 9899.

-In a browser, open the following URL:  http://<pe_host>:<port>/textAnalytics to view the app, where port is the parameter you specified in the previous step.
+Once the application is compiled and you have submitted the job, open the following URL in a browser  `http://<pe_host>:9899/textAnalytics` to view the running application.